 National Grid describes natural gas as "clean," but a Cornell University study published in 2011 says that tapping unconventional sources of natural gas is likely to do more to heat up the planet than mining and burning coal.
-The study states that between 3.6% and 7.9% of the methane from shale gas production (fracking) escapes into the atmosphere - which is 30% to 100% more of the losses than in conventional gas extraction.
+The study states that between 3.6 percent and 7.9 percent of the methane from shale gas production (fracking) escapes into the atmosphere - which is 30 percent to 100 percent more of the losses than in conventional gas extraction.

 Natural gas pipeline systems in many areas are old, and there are many leaks.
 Gas utilities like National Grid use a protocol called "leak management" that involves repairing some leaks while simply "monitoring" others.
 If a leak is determined to be "non-hazardous", it is assigned a ranking of Grade 2 or Grade 3, which means the utility might not repair it immediately.

 The result is that numerous leaks go unrepaired, and residents are left with the threat and nuisance of continuous leaks in their neighborhood.
 Every unrepaired leak is a source of methane leakage, which contributes to climate change, because methane is a greenhouse gas that has far more global warming potential than carbon dioxide.

 The American Energy Coalition has a detailed description of methane leakage problems on its website.
 You can also research the topic through a search engine.

 The National Transportation Safety Board in 2001 called for mandatory use of "excess flow valves," which protect homes from the threat of natural gas leaks.
 These valves are installed on the service line that brings gas from the public main into the home to automatically shut off the gas supply in the event of a rupture in the main.